Tourism in Dubai: Accommodation

+Visitor Statistics

 Attractions

 Aspects of Dubai's old culture, while occasionally overshadowed by the boom in economic development, can be found by visiting places around the creek, which splits Dubai into two halves, Bur Dubai and Deira.
 The buildings lining the Bur Dubai side of the Creek provide the main flavor of the old city.
 Heritage Village is one of the few remaining parts of historical Dubai, containing preserved buildings.
 The adjoining Diving Village offers exhibits on pearl diving and fishing.
 The Diving Village forms part of an ambitious plan to turn the entire "Shindagha" area into a cultural city, recreating life in Dubai as it was in days gone by.

 Other attractions include the Sheikh Saeed Al Maktoum House; the Dubai Museum in the restored Al Fahidi Fort, which was erected around 1799; and the Heritage Village of Hatta, situated 115 kilometers southeast of Dubai City in the heart of the rocky Hatta Mountains.
 The history of the village can be traced back 2000 – 3000 years.
 It consists of 30 buildings, each differing in size, interior layout and building materials used.
 Great care was taken to use the same materials as those used when originally built during the renovation such as mud, hay, sandalwood and palm fronds.
 The Sharia Mosque is an old mosque built in the early 19th century using the same building materials and consists of a large prayer hall, a court and courtyard, minaret and other utility rooms.
 Other museums include the Al Ahmadiya School.